AmehSmart/crop/README.md

 >
 > Build a full-featured **Python desktop application** using **PyQt6** that assists farmers with crop rotation decisions, soil health management, and modern farming practices.
 >
->pls before you pls create a virtual environment using
+>pls create a virtual environment using
 > python -m venv ur virtualevironmentname then enter
 >after that activate the evinronment
 > then you can run pip install -r requirements.txt